stellar/stellar-docs/CONTRIBUTING.md

 <!-- end with seperation line -->
 ```

+### Multiple Cases

+If you're editing a detailed guide with different example segments, it is common to import packages only in the first initializatiopn of your example.
+After, packages, variables, and constants can be implied as the reader scrolls further into the page.

 # Developed Conventions

 ## Referencing Base Fees

-Options here are reccomindign `baseFee` or explicitly 100, which [has and more likely than not will](https://stellar.expert/explorer/public/protocol-history) change.
+Options here are recominding `baseFee`[^abd] or explicitly 100, which [has (and more likely than not will)](https://stellar.expert/explorer/public/protocol-history) change.
 Part of the thinking imo is the amount of code to change when decreasing.

+[^abd]: Possibly as an abstraction, similar to not repeating package imports.

 ## Diction, Wording